A-Jax (video game)

+is a 1987 vertically scrolling shooter video game developed and published by Konami for arcades.
+Initially only released in Japan, Imagine Software ported the game to the ZX Spectrum, Amstrad CPC, and Commodore 64, releasing the game in Europe as Typhoon.

 The players control a "Tom Tiger" helicopter (in the 2D stage) and later a "Jerry Mouse" fighter jet (in the 3D stage), and shoot enemies in the air and bomb them on the ground, collecting power-ups and defeating bosses to advance levels.

+The game was later released by Hamster Corporation as part of their Arcade Archives series for the PlayStation 4 in 2015 and Nintendo Switch in 2021; this version was included in Konami's Arcade Classics Anniversary Collection.

 Gameplay

-The game takes place in a fictional 2007 where the Earth has been conquered by alien invaders.
+The game takes place in a fictional 2007, where an unnamed nuclear superpower had been working with aliens to construct an artificial planetoid.
+However, the aliens betrayed and invaded the superpower, cutting off all communication with the rest of the world, then beginning a conquest of the planet.
+Determined to prevent the aliens from using the planetoid to deploy nuclear weapons with impunity, the United Nations deploy the elite strike force A-Jax to cripple the alien campaign and destroy the planetoid.

 The player combats the occupation forces using vehicles under operation code named 'A-Jax' created to liberate the Earth.
-Game play is divided into two scrolling sections with two different vehicles: the first being a vertical scrolling section with the helicopter and a Rail scrolling stage with the jet/space fighter.
+Game play is divided into two scrolling sections with two different vehicles: the first being a vertical scrolling section with the helicopter and a rail scrolling stage with the jet/space fighter.
 The game spans eight stages and extends to 30,000 points, a second at 150,000 points.

-During the helicopter segments, the player has access to four different weapons including the Vulcan, Bomb, 3-Way, Triple and Laser.
-Each weapon is available through their own specific pick-up icon.
-However, the helicopter can only equip one firing weapon at a time with the Bomb being constant.
+During the helicopter segments, the player has access to four different weapons air-to-air weapons (Vulcan, 3-Way, Triple, Laser) and air-to-ground bombs.
+Each air-to-air weapon is available through their own specific pick-up icon, while picking up a B upgrades the bombs' speed and power.
+However, the helicopter can only equip one air-to-air weapon at a time, with the Bomb being constant.
 The player also has access to Options which add additional firepower.
-The jet segments contrast highly from the helicopter segments, they have a complete lack of available power-ups and additional weapons beyond a machine gun and bomb.
+The jet segments contrast highly from the helicopter segments--they have a complete lack of available power-ups and additional weapons beyond a machine gun and bomb.